Oschart/Router/README.md

 1- Compile and/or run the file (you can do it using the provided groute.exe file) 2- You will be prompted to enter details about the global route grid and the netlist 3- The global route cost matrix will be printed out, where each cell value corresponds to the number of nets assigned to this GCell

+To run this milestone's code:
+1- Insert your test case file in a file called "in.txt" 2- Open cmd (e.g. PowerShell)
+3- Navigate to the project directory
+4- Run the command "g++ -o Demo Demo.cpp" to compile 5- Insert "./Demo" to run
+6- Routing output appears to the console, Routed DEF is written to the file specified in "in.txt"
 ***********************************************************************************************
 -> Progress Report:
 *********************